 Now with my camera in hand, I love looking at them and seeing how the light hits them.
 Day or night, there’s always a play of light and shadows on them.
 Looking at the same building but on different days or at different times gives me a new look and a different perspective, creating a deeper connection with my subjects.

-I chose to shoot in Black and White because it is timeless and goes to the essence of what’s in front of you.
+I chose to shoot this cityscape series in Black and White because it is timeless and goes to the essence of what’s in front of you.
 We are often too busy to enjoy the beauty around us.
 Slowing down in a fast-paced city like New York, I give people a chance to marvel as I do every time I walk down a street.

 No people, just the graphic lines of New York’s buildings.
 No action, just the endless play between light and shadows.